SSgt Kevin Campbell

 Kevin M. Campbell decided it was his time to do his share and follow in the footsteps of his military family when he joined the New Hampshire Air National Guard in 1997.
 He viewed serving as an accomplishment and an opportunity to travel the world, and got an opportunity to do so when he went on his first deployment to Kuwait in 2005.

 In February 2010, Staff Sergeant Campbell volunteered for a second tour of duty to Southwest Asia as a supply management specialist with the 157th Air Refueling Wing of the 379th Air Expeditionary Wing.
 Stationed at Al Udeid Air Base in Qatar, he was tasked to tear down and rebuild body armor.
 Kevin’s responsibilities included lifting 40 pounds of body armor for 13 hours a day.
 On March 2, 2010, three weeks into his deployment, he ruptured two vertebrae while performing his duties.
-Additionally, the relentless desert sun caused large painful red sores to spread over Kevin’s exposed skin.
-After seeking medical attention, he returned to duty and worked through his back pain and discomfort of his sores for the final month of his deployment.
+Additionally, the relentless desert sun caused large painful red sores to spread over Kevin’s skin.
+After seeking medical attention, he returned to duty and worked through his back pain and discomfort of his sores for the remainder of his deployment.

 It was not until he returned to the United States in April 2010 that a dermatologist diagnosed Kevin with Systemic Discoid Lupus, and informed him that he must avoid all sun exposure.
 His spinal cord injury has progressed over the past eight years to paralysis in his lower back and left leg, and he now uses a wheelchair most of the time.
 Despite his injuries, Kevin is proud of his 16 years of service.
 “That deployment may have cost me my health and career, but if the body armor I constructed saved one life, the pain and struggles were worth it,” he says.